-We hope that faculty members of all ranks will take this opportunity to learn about our university and integrate into our community.
+We encourage faculty members of all ranks to take this opportunity to learn about our university and integrate into our community.
 We intend that participation in Launch@UML will enhance a faculty member’s sense of belonging across the university and our multiple campuses.
 We encourage our faculty members to consider that the combination of individual agency and shared responsibility for our own and other’s careers enriches the entire community.

-Each team is composed of the new full-time faculty member, the department chair, a senior faculty member in the new faculty member’s own department, and a faculty member outside the department.
+Each team is composed of the new full-time faculty member, a team leader (usually a faculty member in the new faculty member’s own department) and a faculty member from outside of the department.

 Each department and discipline has its own culture and ways of doing things.
 The team leader from within the department is expected to provide that context to the new faculty member.
 Even seasoned professors from other universities will need to know how their new department works.
 While the department chair can also provide some of this context, chairs are generally very busy with running the department, so shared mentorship is important to faculty success.